Kurri Kurri High School

 Independent Research Project and Indepth case studies

-Sport Lifestyle and Recreation
+Sport Lifestyle and Recreation (SLR)

 Sport Lifestyle and Recreation makes a positive contribution to the total wellbeing of students.
 They develop knowledge and understanding of the value of activity, increased levels of movement skill, competence in a wide variety of sport and recreation contexts and skills in planning to be active.
 These and other aspects of the course enable students to adopt and maintain an active lifestyle.